Players: Oregon St coach used abuse to free up scholarships

 The AP has reached out multiple times to ask Barnard and administrators for comment.
 They would not make Barnard available for an interview, and school spokesman Steve Clark said “OSU continues to dispute the allegations that you share or make.”

-Before that text was sent, several former players already had mounted a campaign, mostly on social media, to defend Barnard, who has a four-year head coaching record of 53-73 that includes one trip to the NCAA tournament followed by two last-place finishes in the Pac-12.
-They described him as a leader who took pains to build a winning, inclusive culture and who did not use intimidation or threats to motivate players.
+Several former players mounted a campaign to defend Barnard, who has a four-year head coaching record of 53-73 that includes one trip to the NCAA tournament followed by two last-place finishes in the Pac-12.

 “I would say what’s described there is 180 degrees from what actually happened,” 2019 graduate Kory Cheshire told the AP, referring to the July story.

-Cheshire agreed OSU’s transfer rate was high but said that was not due to the coaching staff.
-“Oregon State just had some bad luck the last couple of years,” she said.

-Waiters, Taylor and the other former player who reached out to AP all said they had endured the same sort of treatment described in the July report.
-They told of being pressured to practice while injured and being emotionally manipulated to give up their spots on the team.
-“He would run these drills where he’d single us out for making a mistake and just run us dry,” Waiters said.
+But Waiters, Taylor and the other former player who reached out to AP all said they had endured the same sort of treatment described in the July report, including being pressured to practice while injured and being emotionally manipulated to give up their spots on the team.

-The player who did not want her name used, despite being a detractor of Barnard’s, called some of those “character-building drills, and every coach I’ve ever had has done that to me.”

 Taylor said Barnard promoted a “toxic environment” that pitted starters against non-starters.